-To obtain a sentencing discount, a company must qualify for credit under the conditions of the Sentencing including direction from top management at the company, training, anonymous reporting, proactive monitoring and auditing, and provided for discipline of employees who violated the policy'.
+To obtain a sentencing discount, a company must qualify for credit under the conditions of the Sentencing Guidelines.

 US DOJ, speech by Deputy Assistant Attorney General Brent Snyder, 'Compliance is a Culture, Not Just a Policy' (9 September 2014), available at www.justice.gov/atr/file/517796/download.